 Oncoral Pharma ApS has an agreement with Solural Pharma ApS according to which, Solural Pharma ApS provides development and manufacturing of clinical study material.
-The owners of Solural Pharma ApS are the founders of Oncoral Pharma ApS and are, after the sale of Oncoral Pharma ApS to Ascelia Pharma AB in 2017, shareholders in Ascelia Pharma AB.
-Per 31 December 2022, the owners of Solural ApS collectively own 1.85 percent of the shares in Ascelia Pharma AB.
-In addition to payment for services performed, Solural Pharma ApS has the right to receive a bonus of maximum SEK 10 million if commercialisation occurs through a sale or an outlicensing and SEK 12 million if commercialisation is carried out by Oncoral Pharma ApS or Ascelia Pharma AB itself.
+The owners of Solural Pharma ApS was up until November 2023 shareholders in Ascelia Pharma.
+In November 2023 Solural Pharma ApS had a change of ownership.
+This entails that Solural Pharma ApS is no longer considered a related party.
+Solural Pharma ApS previous right to receive bonus if Oncoral is commercialized has in connection with the change of ownership been transferred to the previous owners of Solural, now Pebean ApS, with the same previous terms.
+Pebean ApS has the right to receive a bonus of maximum SEK 10 million if commercialization occurs through a sale or an outlicensing and SEK 12 million if commercialization is carried out by Oncoral Pharma ApS or Ascelia Pharma AB itself.

-Regardless the commercialisation method, Oncoral Pharma ApS has the right to, at any time, finally settle Solural Pharma ApS right for remuneration by payment of SEK 10 million.
-In 2022, services for a value of around SEK 0.8 million were acquired from Solural Pharma ApS.
+Regardless the commercialisation method, Oncoral Pharma ApS has the right to, at any time, finally settle Pebean ApS right for remuneration by payment of SEK 10 million.